-Museum of Art.
-The exposition is formed from the former private collections of Count Bobrinsky, Princes Lopukhins, Belokopytovy.
-Cherkasy historical-pedagogical museum of T. Shevchenko received the collections in 1918.
+The Museum of Art.
+The exposition is formed from the private collections of Count Bobrinsky, Princes Lopukhins, Belokopytovy.
+Cherkasy historical-pedagogical museum of T. Shevchenko received these collections in 1918.

 Castle Hill (Hill of Glory).
-The memorial complex with a monument “Motherland” is located at the top of the former Castle Hill.
-At this point, ancient Russian fort, remains of Cherkasy fortress and Holy Trinity Church were situated.
+The memorial complex with a monument “Motherland” is standing at the top of the former Castle Hill.
+At this place, ancient Russian fort, remains of Cherkasy fortress and Holy Trinity Church were situated.

-Monument to the Dumpling (Varenik).
+The Monument to the Dumpling (Varenik).
 It was the first monument in Ukraine honoring traditional Ukrainian dumpling (“varenik”).
-The monument appeared near the hotel “Rosava” in 2006.
+The monument was opened near the hotel “Rosava” in 2006.

-The sculpture is a Cossack Mamai eating the dumplings.
-Behind his back there is huge crescent-shaped dumpling.
+The sculpture is a Cossack Mamai eating dumplings.
+Behind his back there is a huge crescent-shaped dumpling.
 The height of the monument, made of ceramic, is 2.5 m.
 Frunze Street, 29.

 Other places of interest

-Puppet Theater.
-Cherkasy Regional Academic Puppet Theater is located in the central part of the city, in a building that is an architectural monument of the 19th century.
-The building is decorated with mosaics with the heroes of fairy tales.
+The Puppet Theater.
+Cherkasy Regional Academic Puppet Theater is located in the central part of the city, in a building which is an architectural monument of the 19th century.
+The building is decorated with mosaics of fairy tales heroes.
 Lenin Street, 4.

-School of Music.
-The building of Music School of S. Gulak-Artemovsky was built in 1903 as a men’s gymnasium.
-The author of the project was great Kiev architect of Polish origin V. Gorodetsky.
-In the second half of the 20th century, after the construction of a modern extension, the building became the home of a music school.
+The School of Music.
+The building of the Music School of S. Gulak-Artemovsky was built as a gymnasium for men in 1903.
+The author of the project was great Kyiv architect of Polish origin V. Gorodetsky.
+In the second half of the 20th century, after construction of a modern extension, the building became the home of a music school.
 Zamkovy descent, 6.

-Light and music fountain.
-The fountain located in the park near the regional administration was opened in 2008 after ten years of inactivity.
+The Light and Music Fountain.
+The fountain located in the park near the regional administration was opened after ten years of inactivity in 2008.
 Shevchenko Boulevard, 185.

-Face wall (The wall of Cherkasy persons).
+The Face Wall (The wall of Cherkasy people).
 It is a 35-meter wall decorated with photographs of more than four thousand residents of the city, as well as portraits of famous people of the region: T. Shevchenko, B. Khmelnitsky, V. Symonenko, the former mayors of Cherkasy, champions of Ukraine, Europe in various sports.

 The Zoo.
 It is located in south-western district of the city.
 On an area of 4 hectares a lot of rare species of plants are growing.